Bahrain Petroleum Company: History

-On December 2, 1925 the British Eastern and General Syndicate (headed by Frank Holmes) acquired from the Sheik of Bahrain (Isa bin Ali Al Khalifa) an oil concession over 100,000 acres with exclusive right to develop the area.
+On December 2, 1925 the British Eastern and General Syndicate, headed by Frank Holmes, acquired from the Sheik of Bahrain (Isa bin Ali Al Khalifa) an oil concession over 100,000 acres with exclusive right to develop the area.
 Shortly thereafter the concession was extended to cover all of Bahrain.
 On November 30, 1927, the Eastern Gulf Oil Co. subsidiary of Gulf Oil bought an option on the concession, to be exercised before January 1, 1929.

-Gulf Oil was at the time a shareholder in the Near East Development Corporation which held a 23.75% stake in the Iraq Petroleum Company.
+Gulf Oil was at the time a shareholder in the Near East Development Corporation, which held a 23.75% stake in the Iraq Petroleum Company.
 Thus, Gulf Oil was bound by the Red Line Agreement, which stipulated that the company would not be allowed to exploit Bahrain oil without the involvement of the other members of IPC, or rather, if they did, they would bear all the downsides of exploration and still would have to share the spoils with the rest of the group.
-When IPC was unwilling to exercise the option jointly, Gulf Oil on December 21, 1928 sold it to the Standard Oil Company of California.
+When IPC was unwilling to exercise the option jointly, Gulf Oil on December 21, 1928 sold it to the Standard Oil Company of California for $50,000, which was approximately equal to the total cost Gulf Oil had incurred for it (book value).

-Terms of the concession and British resistance to American participation
+Diplomacy

-The agreement was divided into a 2-year exploration phase ("First Schedule"), covering all of Bahrein, a surface search not exceeding 20 feet of depth for signs of hydrocarbons, followed by a 2-year prospecting (exploratory drilling) phase ("Second Schedule") at the end of which a mining lease over 100,000 acres (ca 51% of the area of the country) divided into no more than 3 blocks was to be awarded, followed by a 55-year mining lease period ("Third Schedule").
+The agreement was divided into a two-year exploration phase ("First Schedule"), covering all of Bahrein, a surface search not exceeding 20 feet of depth for signs of hydrocarbons, followed by a two-year prospecting (exploratory drilling) phase ("Second Schedule") at the end of which a mining lease over 100,000 acres (ca 51% of the area of the country) divided into no more than 3 blocks was to be awarded, followed by a 55-year mining lease period ("Third Schedule").

 A considerable diplomatic back-and-forth developed during the following years in which the British government asserted its political influence when after a lack of British investment United States capital was attempting to gain access under the terms that were apparently, in the eyes of Britain, not meant to apply to foreigners.